Marginal cord insertion

 Marginal cord insertion, also known as a 'battledore insertion', is a type of abnormal cord insertion.

-Insertion of the umbilical cord within <2 cm from the placental margin is described as marginal cord insertion (usually defined as <2 cm 5 although some references define it as <1 cm 3,6).
-Whereas lateral insertion of the umbilical cord >2 cm from the placental margin is described as eccentric cord insertion.
+Insertion of the umbilical cord within <2 cm from the placental margin is described as marginal cord insertion (usually defined as <2 cm 5, although some references define it as <1 cm 3,6).
+In contrast, lateral insertion of the umbilical cord >2 cm from the placental margin is described as eccentric cord insertion.

 The estimated incidence is at ~7% 1 of singleton pregnancies but ~25% of twin pregnancies.
-Hence, it is very important to locate the umbilical cord in all patients, particularly in high-risk pregnancy.
+Hence, it is important to locate the umbilical cord in all patients, particularly high-risk pregnancies.

 Treatment and prognosis

-Progression into a velamentous cord insertion as a result of "placental trophotropism" can be seen in later stages of pregnancy.
-Second-trimester marginal cord insertion can be associated with increased likelihood for low birth weight, pre-term delivery and composite adverse obstetrical and neonatal outcomes 8.
+Progression into a velamentous cord insertion due to "placental trophotropism" can be seen in the later stages of pregnancy.
+Second-trimester marginal cord insertion can be associated with an increased likelihood of low birth weight, pre-term delivery and composite adverse obstetrical and neonatal outcomes 8.

 - 1. Dudiak CM, Salomon CG, Posniak HV et-al. Sonography of the umbilical cord.
 Radiographics.
 1995;15 (5): 1035-50.
 Radiographics (abstract) - Pubmed citation

 - 2. Di salvo DN, Benson CB, Laing FC et-al. Sonographic evaluation of the placental cord insertion site.
 AJR Am J Roentgenol.
 1998;170 (5): 1295-8.
 AJR Am J Roentgenol (abstract) - Pubmed citation